Manage Variants and Conditional Content

 Scroll Versions offers built-in variant management.
 You use attributes and attribute values to define which pages belong to specific variants.
 This provides fine-grained control over what content is shown to different audiences.

-Scroll Documents offers two approaches:
+Scroll Content Manager offers two approaches:

 • Basic variant support – Built into the app, enabling you to test and set up two variants per document.

-• Variants for Scroll Documents (Extension app) – Unlocks advanced variant management features.
+• Variants for Scroll Content Manager(Extension app) – Unlocks advanced variant management features.

 Conditional Content

-Both apps have conditional content macros, which let you show or hide content based on variant rules—for example, displaying a paragraph only for certain user roles or product tiers.
+Both apps have conditional content macros, which let you show or hide content based on variant rules.
+For example, displaying a paragraph only for certain user roles or product tiers.

 To learn more about this process, see: Conversion with Conditional Content